new alignments for dungeons & dragons

 The ravenous capacity of the wrathtar, the slimes and puddings, grey goo demons, and the worms.

 The schemes and death-dealing of the aboleth, illithid, lich, and dragon.
+The sinister agenda of the vampire ends when he's enslaved you.
+The master races wants to enslave your species.

 The driven urge to unmake, to smash.
 Embodied in the disrupter and grey goo demons.